What Are Viruses: Everything you Need to Know

 Without even realizing it, a person may touch that same surface and then touch their eyes, mouth or nose with their hands, causing them to get sick.

-Viruses can survive on surfaces for as long as 24 hours, which is why desensitizing doorknobs, countertops, light switches, and other surfaces often is extremely important.
+Viruses can survive on surfaces for 24 hours, so desensitizing doorknobs, countertops, light switches, and other surfaces is often critical.

 Other viruses can spread through sexual intercourse, sharing needles, or even transmitted by insects and animals.